Matt25969/QAProject2/README.md

 # QAProject2

-Tarot Readins with the help of crystals!
+Tarot Readings with the help of crystals!